ballerina-platform/ballerina-lang/stdlib/auth/src/main/ballerina/auth/Module.md

 #### Inbound Basic Auth Provider

 The `auth:InboundBasicAuthProvider` authenticates based on usernames and passwords stored in a configuration file.
-The `auth:InboundBasicAuthProvider` is an implementation of the `auth:InboundAuthProvider` interface, which uses the Ballerina configuration file to read usernames, passwords, scopes, and relevant associations.
+The `auth:InboundBasicAuthProvider` is an implementation of the `auth:InboundAuthProvider` interface, which uses the Ballerina configuration file to read usernames, passwords, scopes, and the relevant associations.

 ```ballerina
 auth:InboundBasicAuthProvider basicAuthProvider = new;